 We have included guidance on how long the wines will continue to improve in bottle.
 Red wines made for keeping become finer, softer and more complex with age.
 The point at which a wine is ‘at its best’ is rather subjective because some people like the taste of older wines more than others.
 Having reached its optimum, the wine will start to decline slowly, but should remain enjoyable for several more years.
 Our 1995 Cahors is still very pleasant to drink, although it is (to our taste) less exciting than it was a few years back.

-2010 - we are currently selling the Classique of this year.
+2010 - the Classique has become much appreciated as it ages.
 The tanin, although quite soft, is still noticeable which makes it an excellent accompaniment to rich dishes such as confit de canard or roast goose.

 Although there is little tradition of making white wine in the Lot, there is a growing interest and there are now sufficient plantings to show that very high quality white can be grown in this area.
 Around 30% of our production is white wine.